 *some 40ft units are constructed to a lower specification

 New 40 foots are typically manufactured in China, they have one cargo into the UK before being sold on from various ports/container depots.
-As no shipping containers are produced in the UK, 'new' containers have always had one cargo trip into the UK, this explains the term 'one trip' often used when referring to new condition containers.
+No new shipping containers are manufactured in the UK!
+All 'new' containers have always had one cargo trip into the UK, this explains the term 'one trip' often mentioned when referring to new condition containers.

 All new 40ft shipping containers are manufactured to meet ISO standards - guaranteeing they are cargo worthy.